 Yes, there is a difference between these two terms.
 The tax lien is known as a legal claim as a security for your debt against your property.
-While tax levy is the seizure of property in actuality without any notification.
-Furthermore, liens can cause a negative effect on your credit report due to being a public record while levies have no direct impact over your credit as it is not in public records.
+While Tax Levy is the seizure of property in actuality without any notification.
+Furthermore, liens can cause a negative effect on your credit report due to being a public record while levies have no direct impact on your credit as it is not in public records.

 10. Can a lien be filled?

 Well, the Notice of Federal Tax Lien (NTFL) cannot be filled in normal conditions until your offer is finalized.

 NFTL is a legal public notice to all the taxpayers and creditors who owe the debt and IRS tax.

 12- Is it possible to release the levy on the account?

 Well!
 It may or may not be possible depending upon the circumstances.
 As there is no requirement of levy removal from the account for offering submission, so it is not mandatory to release it.
 Levy can be continued to be kept on your account if your offer is pending.
 On the contrary, the levy will be removed if and only if it is placed on your account after the due-date of compromising offers.